Achievable logoAchievable logo

 Note: Rating services are private corporations and are not regulated by the NAIC.

-The legal concept of Waiver & Estoppel is often used in insurance matters, especially in underwriting decisions and during the claims process.
-This concept holds an entity (the insurer) to “standards of established behavior”.
+The legal concept of Waiver & Estoppel often comes up in insurance matters, especially in underwriting decisions and during the claims process.
+The idea is that the insurer can be held to “standards of established behavior.”

-• Waiver occurs when an insurer gives up a right, like the right to cancel a policy for nonpayment, by accepting a late payment and continuing coverage.
+• Waiver occurs when an insurer gives up a right, such as the right to cancel a policy for nonpayment, by accepting a late payment and continuing coverage.
 Waivers can be express or implied.

 Underwriting is how insurers assess and insure risks.
-Key points include:
+Here are some key points:

-• Accepting too many bad risks can lead to financial trouble for insurers.
+• Accepting bad risks can lead to financial trouble for insurers.

-• Underwriters review applications to decide whether a risk is acceptable.
+• Underwriters review applications to decide if the risk is acceptable.

 • Premium rates are based on various factors.